Health Insurance Information for Irish Citizens Planning to Move Abroad

 Depending on where you move, it can take between several months to several years to meet the residency requirements that allow you to qualify for public healthcare.
 It is up to you to have suitable coverage during that time.
 In fact, some countries might insist on it.

 Private medical insurance coverage is also extremely important to your comfort, privacy, and wellbeing.
 Ireland has one of the highest standards of public healthcare in the world.
-A world of culture shock awaits Irish citizens who move out of Ireland to other countries, especially developing countries, and experience their public health programs.
+A world of culture shock awaits Irish citizens who move out to other countries, especially developing countries, and experience their public health programs.
 A lack of private physician consultations, private recovery rooms, English language consultations, and state of the art diagnostic tests is jarring, to say nothing for the long wait times.

 Best Health Insurance for Irish Expats Living in Any Country